nasa/pvslib/pvsio_utils/PVSioChecker/README.md

-# Animation
+# PVSioChecker

-This library provides functionalities to facilitate and automate the animation of PVS specifications.
+This library provides functionalities to run differential testing with PVSio

 ## Highlights